Surplus Store Memorial

 Here's my $0.02 worth.
 I would speculate that Haltek's being bought out by Oracle, even temporarily, was most likely the Beginning of the End for them.
 I have since learned (as of 26-Apr-07) that this is NOT the same Oracle that's owned by Larry Ellison, but a place known as 'Oracle Electronics & Trading.'
 I know nothing else about them other than that they are (so I've been told) long since out of business..

 JDR is a more interesting case.
 They did, at one time, sell surplus hardware and old stock right out of their retail location on Bascom Ave.
 However, to my eyes, the surplus stock always looked a bit out of place considering how downright polished the rest of the store was.
-My guess is that JDR management did want to sell the old stuff instead of just pitching it, but they also didn't want the "junky" look of surplus in their nice, clean, "Yeek" (my abbreviation for 'yuppie-geek') store.
+My guess is that JDR management did want to sell the old stuff instead of just pitching it, but they also didn't want the "junky" look of surplus in their nice, clean store.

-Back to Haltek.
-JDR probably saw them as a neat way to get rid of their surplus, yet keep things clean.
+As far as Haltek is concerned, JDR probably saw them as a neat way to get rid of their surplus, yet keep things clean.
 Then, as my friend pointed out in his missive above, the Dot Bomb hit and property values went nuts.
-JDR, now perceiving Haltek as the same "Loss Leader" that Oracle Electronics no doubt bought them for, dumped them.
+JDR, now perceiving Haltek as the same "Loss Leader" Oracle Electronics no doubt bought them for, dumped them.

 Sharon Industries, formerly at 672 Commercial St., San Jose.